cdr-chakotay/SafeUSBSleepmode-MacOS/README.md

-# SafeExternalUSBHubHibernation
+# SafeUSBSleepmode-MacOS
-USB Sleepmode Helper for MacUsers with external, powered USB Hubs
+SafeUSBSleepmode-MacOS is an USB Sleepmode Helper for MacUsers with external, powered USB Hubs

 ## Intension
 Dedicated to all MacOS users working on external Displays with built in USB Hubs or users with external USB Hubs.